 On the California School Dashboard students with disabilities stood out in both reading and math as the only subgroup that was red on the dashboard.
 In ELA SWD was 54.6 points below standard in 2018 and 72.8 points from standard in 2019.
-In math SWD was 89.4 points below standard in 2018 and 109.6 points below standard in 2019.
+In math SWD was 89.4 points below standard in 2018 and 72.8 points from standard in 2019.
+In math SWD was 89.4 points below standard in 2019.
 This drop is extremely concerning.
 We are also aware at the significant impact the pandemic has had on this fragile population.
 One way we are planning to address this is with professional development focused on high quality first teaching that allows for multiple entry points into learning and multiple ways of addressing the standards with low floor and high ceiling activities.
 This will help SWD access curriculum taught in the general education setting.
 We are also increasing instructional aide time in special education.